hoangduytran/blender-manual/manual/editors/preferences/save_load.rst

       (i.e. blend-files when loading a complete Blender setting).
       The selection of file types may be changed in the file region.

+   .. _prefs-show-hidden-files:

    Show Hidden Files/Data-Blocks
-      Hide files which start with ``.`` in File Browsers and data IDs.
+      Unhide files and data-blocks with names that start with ``.`` in File Browsers and :ref:`data IDs <ui-data-block>`.

       .. hint::

-         Data-blocks beginning with a ``.`` can be selected by typing in the ``.`` characters.
+         Data-blocks with names beginning with a ``.`` can be selected by typing in a search string that also starts with the ``.`` character, even if this setting is disabled.
-         When explicitly written, the setting to hide these data-blocks is ignored.